Lucian Grainge: Personal life

-Honours and awards
+Honors and awards

-In 2008, Grainge received the Music Industry Trusts' Award, which recognises the world's most successful music executives.
+In 2008, Grainge received the Music Industry Trusts' Award, which recognizes the world's most successful music executives.
 The award was presented by members of U2, and Take That performed at the ceremony.

-Grainge was appointed Commander of the Order of the British Empire (CBE) in the 2010 New Year Honours for services to the creative industries.
+Grainge was appointed Commander of the Order of the British Empire (CBE) in the 2010 New Year Honors for services to the creative industries.
 In 2012, he was appointed a British Business Ambassador by the UK Prime Minister David Cameron.
 He was knighted in the 2016 Birthday Honours for services to British business and inward investment.
-He was inaugurated to appointment to the Order of the British Empire and Knight Bachelor by Prince William on 29 November 2016.
+He was inaugurated to appointment to the Order of the British Empire and Knight Bachelor on 29 November 2016.

-Grainge is a trustee of the American Friends of The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry.

 In 2013, he received the Humanitarian Award from The Foundation for Ethnic Understanding.
 That same year, UMG was honoured with a SAG-AFTRA American Scene Award, recognising the company's commitment to diversity as exemplified by its "entire catalog and roster of artists."
 In 2014, he was awarded the President's Merit Award ("Icon Award") by the Grammy Award in recognition of his significant contributions to the music industry.
 In 2015, he received the Spirit of Life Award from the City of Hope, awarded for outstanding achievements in business and dedication to philanthropic causes.

-Grainge serves on the boards of Lionsgate and Northeastern University.
+Grainge serves on the board of Northeastern University.

 In 2015, Grainge was featured in Amy, a documentary film depicting the life and death of British singer Amy Winehouse.

 In October 2016, Variety presented Grainge with its 2016 Empowerment Award for overseeing a "noticeable shift in the demographics of the industry leader’s C-suites" with women occupying some of the highest executive positions at Universal Music Group.

 In May 2017, the Cannes Lions International Festival of Creativity announced that Grainge would be honored as the 2017 Media Person of the Year, the first music executive to receive this honour.
 Philip Thomas, CEO of Ascential Events, organizers of Cannes Lions, praised his "bold investments in music and technology that helped return the industry to growth, while continuing to foster an environment that puts artists first".